arpitbbhayani/knowledge-base/hash-table-internals/implementing-resize-of-a-hash-table/gist.md

 ### Shrinking during delete

 While we delete a key from the Hash Table, we check the load factor.
-If it breaches the threshold we trigger the shrink.
+If it breaches the threshold, we trigger the shrink.
 The pseudocode is fairly similar to the above one.

 ### Two ways to implement resize